ubc-cpsc455-2024S/project-05_bus/README.md

-# Group 5 - Roommates{Short snappy Title of your project}
+# Group 5 - Roommates

 - Your title can change over time.